rdiaz82/100DaysOfCode/README.md

 **Day 3** Today I have continued watching videos for the AWS Cloud Practitioner certification.

 **Day 4** Today I have continued with AWS Clous Practitioner Certification course.

+**Day 5** Today I have been dealing with mail backup.
+I used offlineImap to create a local backup of my server because I'm closing our 1&1 server because we are not using it.